gray-signal/graymcb.github.com/_posts/2013-08-28-day-one-departure.md

 ![ale house shot?]

--- but I thought better of it, at the time, and after reading some, went through security.
+-- but I thought better of it, at the time, and after reading for a bit, I got through security.

 ![security, yoga dude]